Paris Travel Guide | The Complete Guide To The Best Of Paris

 Famous for being the location where King Louis XVI and his queen, Marie-Antionette, lost their heads during the French Revolution, the Place de la Concorde is no longer a dreary place, but instead a lively one.
 An ancient Egyptian obelisk, which sat outside the Luxor Temple 3,000 years ago, is now the centerpiece of the plaza, as is the Fountain de Mers.
 Much nicer than a guillotine, no?

-After visiting the Louvre, take a stroll down one of the world’s most famous streets; the Champs-Élysées.
+After visiting the Louvre, take a stroll down Champs-Élysees.
+Champs-Elysees is one of the world’s most famous streets.
 If you came to Paris to spend some money, you can find plenty of luxury shops here to peruse and make a purchase or two.
 Pop into the French fashion houses Louis Vuitton or Chanel for a taste of grandeur, or grab a new outfit or two at one of the flagship stores for various clothing brands, including Banana Republic and Levi’s.

 Ascend the Arc de Triomphe

-As you continue your walk down the Champs-Élysées from the Louvre, you will soon see the Arc de Triomphe up ahead.
+You cannot leave Paris without visiting Arc de la Triomphe.
+As you continue your walk down the avenue des Champs–Elysee from the Louvre, you will soon see the Arc de Triomphe up ahead.
 Built to honor French patriots who passed during the revolution and Napoleonic wars, the Arc de Triomphe is another well-recognized Paris monument.
-It is now home to the Tomb of the Unknown Soldier dedicated to the French soldiers who lost their lives during the First World War.
+It is now home to the Tomb of the Unknown Soldier rodin museum dedicated to the French soldiers who lost their lives during the First World War.